The Pros And Cons Of A Tracker Mortgage

 Author: Pete Mugleston

-While only a professional broker can answer those questions for you personally, this guide will explain the pros and cons, and some of the cases where a tracker mortgage might be appropriate.
+While only a professional broker can provide tailored advice, this guide will explain the pros and cons of tracker mortgages and highlight situations where they might be appropriate.

 What is a tracker mortgage?